 You can also purchase and wear other epilepsy awareness merchandise, such as T-shirts and jewelry.
 The proceeds from many of these purchases go to organizations that fund research and treatment for epilepsy.

 There’s currently no cure for epilepsy.
-It’s estimated that 30 to 40 percent of people with the disorder continue to have seizures while taking medication.
+It’s estimated that

 Research and funding for clinical trials are crucial to getting closer to better treatments with more effective outcomes.